Helonias bullata

 Swamp pink is a federally threatened species that was historically distributed from Staten Island, New York to the southern Appalachians.
-Currently, New Jersey supports the largest and most numerous populations, but there are populations in six other states: Delaware; Maryland; Virginia; West Virginia;North Carolina; South Carolina, and Georgia.
+New Jersey supports the majority of the global population, but there are populations in six other states: Delaware; Maryland; Virginia; West Virginia; North Carolina; South Carolina, and Georgia.
 There is also some unverified indication that a population of swamp pink has survived on Staten Island.
 Populations of swamp pink are on occasion subject to poaching by plant enthusiasts and others who prize the early bright pink blooms.
-Unfortunately, the poached plants likely do not survive their move owing to the high sensitivity to being removed from the water saturated environment, underestimation of the size of the root mass, and failure to replicate the necessary environment sufficiently.
+The poached plants likely do not survive their move owing to the high sensitivity to being removed from the water saturated environment, underestimation of the size of the root mass, and failure to replicate the necessary environment sufficiently.

-United States Fish and Wildlife Service has instituted a volunteer monitoring project, “Adopt-a-Swamp-Pink Population”.
+The United States Fish and Wildlife Service has instituted a volunteer monitoring project, "Adopt-a-Swamp-Pink Population".
 The program has been further expanded by a joint volunteer effort with Citizens United to Protect the Maurice River and Its Tributaries, Inc. The survey results are shared with U.S.F.W.S. and the New Jersey Natural Heritage database.

 Habitats

-Swamp pink occurs in wetland habitats and it requires habitat which is saturated, but not flooded, with water.
-Ideally the plant prefers an environment where the water table sits at about the level of the top of its root system, but not covering the basal rosette.
-Typical areas include swampy forested wetlands which border small streams; meadows, and spring seepage areas.
-It is often found near conifer trees.
+Swamp pink occurs in wetland habitats and it requires habitat which is saturated with water.
+It is flood tolerant but does not appear capable of adapting to floods of long duration.
+Ideally the plant prefers an environment where the water table is consistently high and near its root system, but not persistently covering the basal rosette.
+Typical areas include freshwater wetlands of the Atlantic Coastal Plain, swampy forested wetlands which border small streams; meadows, and spring seepage areas.
+In the southern Appalachians it occurs in bogs and pocosins.